What CRC Actually Reviews

 Fragmentation

-Fragmentation occurs when payroll data, rules, and processes are spread across disconnected systems or structures.
+Fragmentation occurs when payroll data, rules, and processes are spread across disconnected systems, files, or structures.

-When these components don’t align, it becomes difficult to trace outcomes, validate results, and maintain consistency across payroll.
+When these components don’t align, it becomes difficult to trace payroll outcomes, validate results, and maintain consistency across your payroll.

 DATA GAP & DUPLICATION DETECTION